-- Navigate cross reference amounts using automatically generated hyperlinks in the Schedules
+- Navigate cross references using automatically generated hyperlinks in the schedules

-ICAT Generates each of these schedules, and automatically populates the contract cost data directly from your accounting system.
-In addition to the required schedules, ICAT also enables you to generate the additional schedules in the ICE Model.
+ICAT generates each of these schedules, and automatically populates the contract cost data directly from ICAT and your QuickBooks general ledger.
+In addition to the required schedules, ICAT also enables you to generate the additional supplemental schedules, if requested.

 - Schedule A: Summary of Claimed Indirect Expense Rates

 - Schedule B: General and Administrative Expenses

 - Schedule D: Occupancy Expenses

 - Schedule F: Facilities Capital Cost of MoneyFactors

 - Schedule G: Booked and Claimed Direct Costs